How to Import VMware Templates into VMM

-When you import a VMware template to the VMM library, the .vmdk file is no longer copied to the library.
-Instead, VMM only copies the metadata that is associated with the template.
-Therefore, there is now a dependency on the VMware template on the vCenter Server.
-For more information about the new template behavior in VMM, see the “Key Differences in VMware ESX Management from VMM 2008 R2” section of the topic Managing VMware ESX Hosts Overview.
+When you import a VMware template to the VMM library, VMM no longer copies the .vmdk file to the library.
+Instead, VMM copies only the metadata that is associated with the template.
+Therefore, the VMware template is now dependent on the server that is running VMware vCenter Server.
+For more information about the new template behavior in VMM, see the “Key Differences in VMware ESX Management from VMM 2008 R2” section of the topic Managing VMware ESX Hosts in VMM Overview.

-To complete this procedure, a VMware template must exist, and you must make sure that the VMware vCenter Server where the template resides is under VMM management.
+For you to complete this procedure, a VMware template must exist.
+Make sure that the server that is running vCenter Server, and that contains the template, is under VMM management.
 For more information, see How to Add a VMware vCenter Server to VMM.

 Open the Library workspace.